Snowdonia Walk

 Click image to visit gallery of 6 images.

 The summit of Snowdon is a magnet for visitors.
 Some arrive by train from Llanberis whilst others reach the summit the hard way having walked their way to the top.
-There are a number of routes that lead to the summit of Snowdon and this route, although not the shortest, might be described as one of the easiest as it involves good clear paths and a steady ascent.
+There are a number of routes that lead to the summit of Snowdon and the Llanberis Path, although not the shortest, might be described as one of the easiest as it involves good clear paths and a steady ascent.
 Despite its relative ease, you should still ensure you are well equipped with good footwear, adequate food and drinks plus clothing to cater for worsening weather conditions.

-Follow this broad path as it climbs steadily.
+Follow this broad Llanberis Path as it climbs steadily.
 At this stage the summit (still out of sight) seems a long way off but the gradient is not too taxing and you make steady progress.
 Passing through a short tunnel under the railway you reach Halfway Station.
 The ascent continues, steepening somewhat just before Clogwyn Station where you cross to the other side of the track via an underbridge.
 You are now three-quarters of the way to the top and the next section seems uninteresting as you climb more steeply than the railway to reach the top of the Pyg Track.

-To return to the start retrace your steps making sure you keep the railway on your left as far as Clogwyn Station, on your right until Halfway Station and on your left again for the remainder of the route.
+To return to the start retrace your steps down the Llanebris Path making sure you keep the railway on your left as far as Clogwyn Station, on your right until Halfway Station and on your left again for the remainder of the route.
 Refreshments can be obtained at the Summit when trains are operating.
 In winter extra care is needed as two or three sections of the route are subject to icing turning a straightforward summer route into a more dangerous proposition.

 Other walks nearby